MJFND/MicrosoftAzure/AzureCLI/Readme.md

 <i>Groupname</i>: the group name of the resource.<br />
 <i>Storagename</i>: the name of the storage.<br />

-<b>Creating a container. </b><br />
+<br /><b>Creating a container. </b><br />
 A container is a part of Storage account, it is like a folder that keeps the Blobs.
-While blob can keep all types of data.<br />
+While blob can be called files that can keep all types of data.<br />
 ```
 azure storage container create -n container_name
 ```